Abir-Al-Mahamud/Alarm-App-Javascript-project/README.md

 * In TimeTek users will be able to user alarms that make different sounds based on when the time set by user is reached.
 * Users will have access to a stop watch will go on forever until user presses stop.
-* Users will be able to play a simple time game
+* Users will be able to play a simple time visual
 * Users will be able to see the time around the world

 **Implementation timeline**